-

 winning piece: Fuzhou, 1860 (vln/pno)

-commissioned piece: Concetto Spaziale 5 (vln/vlc)
+commissioned piece: Concetto Spaziale 5 (vln/vlc)2014: Dave Reminick

 winning piece: Consort (saxophone quartet)